 Fire Station 308

-STATUS: Design is underway for Fire Station 308, located at Litchfield and Cactus roads.
-The Construction Manager at Risk will be selected by February 2020.
-The project is scheduled to begin construction by July 2020 and is expected to be completed earlier than the original timeline – in late 2021 or early 2022.
+STATUS: Design is 30% complete for Fire Station 308, located at Litchfield and Cactus roads.
+The project is scheduled to begin construction by late fall 2020 and is expected to be completed earlier than the original timeline – in late 2021 or early 2022.

 To meet the growing service call demand, a new Fire Station 308 (FS 308) is proposed to be designed and built on city-owned land located on the southeast corner of Litchfield Road and Cactus Road.

 A fire station’s “first due” service area is the land/geography within close proximity to the station.
 Each first due area is designed to meet the National Fire Protection Association’s standard (NFPA 1710) with emergency response times of six (6) minutes for EMS calls, and six (6) minutes, 20 seconds for fire calls.
 As growth comes into a station’s first due area, it can increase call volumes and negatively impact response times.
 Between 2010 and 2016, citywide emergency service calls to the Surprise Fire-Medical Department (SFMD) rose from 10,796 to 17,911 incidents, which is an increase of approximately 66 percent in six years.